silentmantra/benchmark/README.md

     for (let i = str.length - 1; i >= 0; i--) {
         inverted += str[i];
     }
+    inverted;
-    inverted; // this will be returned by eval
+    // the last statement in a solution is returned by eval()
+    // and the first 1000 JSON characters displayed

     // @benchmark looping array